Sanctity of Life

 We believe that human beings are created by God in God’s image, so the sanctity of human life is a core principle of Catholicism.
 We believe that human life is sacred from the moment of conception until the moment of natural death.

-Here in the Catholic Diocese of Rockhampton we observe Sanctity of Life Sunday on the first Sunday of October each year.
+In the Catholic Diocese of Rockhampton we observe Sanctity of Life Sunday on the first Sunday of October each year.
 In 2020 the Bishop’s Advisory Panel for Sanctity of Life Issues has prepared some material to inform about our Catholic understanding of the sanctity of human life as well as some of the realities Euthanasia and the current situation in Queensland regarding abortion:

 We look at the how the inherent dignity bestowed on humanity by God is a core value of Catholicism.
 We also look at what the Church had to say about human dignity in the Vatican II document.
 Gaudium et Spes.View PDF